Azure/Enterprise-Scale/docs/enterprise-scale-iab/use-git-pipeline.md

 Only execute this section in case you selected **No** to create management resources in the [Deploy the Management Group structure and policy/PolicySet definitions](./deploy-tenant.md#deploy-the-management-group-structure-and-policypolicyset-definitions) section.

-We will use git to assign the **Collect Azure Activity Logs in to Log Analytics and Enable Diagnostic** policy to enable monitoring.
+We will use GitHub Actions to assign the **Collect Azure Activity Logs in to Log Analytics and Enable Diagnostic** policy to enable monitoring.

 1. Pull latest master branch locally by running ```git checkout main``` and ```git pull```